JasonMuteham/Portfolio/MD/gravytrain.md

 #### Update

-A few weeks after releasing the [Gravy Train](https://gravytrain.streamlit.app) app the IPSO stopped publishing individual transactions for "MP Travel" and removed over 1 million records from the dataset.
+A few weeks after releasing the [Gravy Train](https://gravytrain.streamlit.app) app the IPSO stopped publishing individual transactions for “MP Travel” and removed over 1 million records from the dataset.
 The missing data is crucial for the analysis.
-The IPSO do produce an aggregate dataset based on financial year.
-The pipelines and app have been update to use the alternative data source.
-A few observation on the aggregate dataset.
+The IPSO does produce an aggregate dataset based on the financial year.
+The pipelines and app have been updated to use the alternative data source.
+A few observations on the aggregate dataset.

 <li>The format of the data is inconsistent between financial years.</li>
 <li>Aggregate totals do not match the individual transactions.</li>